shobit1337/Minion-Translator-App/README.md

 🔗Live Link🔗 [Minion Speak](https://minions-translator-app.netlify.app/)

 > Note: This project was build by me from scratch.
-It is markSix project for the admission process in neogcamp by Tanay Pratab more info at: [neog.camp](https://neog.camp)
+It is markSix project for the admission process in neogcamp by Tanay Pratap, more info at: [neog.camp](https://neog.camp)

 # Stack